Research

-My research is centered in Applied Microeconomics, with policy-relevant applications in Industrial Organization and Law & Economics.
-I am chiefly interested in the pricing, quality, and capital investment decisions of firms that behave strategically, especially how their incentives are affected by legal and policy changes and market frictions.
-My interests also extend to the analysis of mergers and acquisitions, complementing my professional experience as a corporate financial analyst specializing in industrial M&A. Below I describe several active research projects.
+My research is centered in Applied Microeconomics, with policy-relevant applications in Industrial Organization, Law & Economics, and Corporate Finance.
+I am chiefly interested in the pricing, quality, and capital investment decisions of imperfectly competitive firms, and especially how their incentives are affected by legal and policy changes.
+My interests include the analysis of mergers and acquisitions, complementing my professional experience as a corporate financial analyst specializing in industrial M&A. Below I describe several active research projects.

 Repositioning and Market Power After Airline Mergers